 We believe that Mr. Sands is qualified to serve on our board of directors due to his deep knowledge of the life sciences industry and financial advisory experience in the biopharma sector.
-Mr. Sands resigned from our board of directors effective immediately prior to the effectiveness of the Registration Statement of which this prospectus forms a part.
+Mr. Sands has notified us that he will resign from our board of directors effective immediately prior to the effectiveness of the Registration Statement of which this prospectus forms a part.